Skip to Main Content

 One factor that contributes to malpractice claims in certain states is variations in state law and the evidence required to prove a medical malpractice claim.
 Some states impose a very high burden on proving medical malpractice claims, which can result in fewer successful cases with lower settlement amounts.
 Likewise, some states impose very short statutes of limitation for medical malpractice cases, which can bar valid claims before they can even be filed.

-The States Most Accommodating of Medical Malpractice Suits
+The States That Are Most Accommodating of Medical Malpractice Suits

 States with no legal caps on damages are generally the most accommodating of medical malpractice suits.
 These states include the following: